 The Council is responsible for the other information included in the annual report.
-The other information comprises the information included on pages 2 to 3, 8 to 10 and 114 to 115, but does not include the audited information, the disclosure requirements, and our auditor's report thereon.
+The other information comprises the information included on pages xx to xx, but does not include the audited information, the disclosure requirements, and our auditor's report thereon.